openservicemesh/osm-docs/content/docs/guides/traffic_management/rate_limiting.md

 Most commonly, when a large number of clients are sending traffic to a target host, if the target host becomes backed up, the downstream clients will overwhelm the upstream target host.
 In this scenario it is extremely difficult to configure a tight enough circuit breaking limit on each downstream host such that the system will operate normally during typical request patterns but still prevent cascading failure when the system starts to fail.
 In such scenarios, rate limiting traffic to the target host is effective.

-OSM support server-side rate limiting per target host, also referred to as `local per-instance rate limiting`.
+OSM supports server-side rate limiting per target host, also referred to as `local per-instance rate limiting`.

 ## Configuring local per-instance rate limiting

-OSM leverages its [UpstreamTrafficSetting API][1] to configure rate breaking attributes for traffic directed to an upstream service.
+OSM leverages its [UpstreamTrafficSetting API][1] to configure rate limiting attributes for traffic directed to an upstream service.
 We use the term `upstream service` to refer to a service that receives connections and requests from clients and return responses.
 The specification enables configuring local rate limiting attributes for an upstream service at the connection and request level.
 OSM leverages [Envoy's local rate limiting functionality](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/network_filters/local_rate_limit_filter#config-network-filters-local-rate-limit) to implement per-instance local rate limiting at each upstream host.

 Each `UpstreamTrafficSetting` configuration targets an upstream host defined by the `spec.host` field.
 For a Kubernetes service `my-svc` in the namespace `my-namespace`, the `UpstreamTrafficSetting` resource must be created in the namespace `my-namespace`, and `spec.host` must be an FQDN of the form `my-svc.my-namespace.svc.cluster.local`.